enkonsierto/GotekLEDC68-ESP32/README.md

 ## Examples

-    TM1651_show_all_chars.ino
+- **TM1651_show_all_chars.ino**

   Scrolls through all available characters and symbols.

-    TM1651_brightness_level.ino.ino
+- **TM1651_brightness_level.ino.ino**

   Demonstrates all brightness levels (0–7), showing corresponding number.

-    TM1651_counter.ino
+- **TM1651_counter.ino**

   A basic counter from 000 to 999 increasing 1 each second.

 ---

 ## Project Ideas

-    Digital counters (people, laps, etc.)
+- Digital counters (people, laps, score, etc.)

-    Simple clocks or timers
+- Simple clocks or timers

-    Display for sensor readings
+- Display for sensor readings

-    User interface for MIDI or sound devices with ESP32
+- User interface for MIDI or sound devices with ESP32

-    Score counters.

 ---